 Odegaard was among Arsenal’s best players last season.
 He is quite challenging to mark because of his exceptional off-ball movement, he continuously shifts and finds room between the lines and in the half-spaces.
 His ability to affect opponents creates chances for his teammates to take advantage of.
 At just 24 years of age, he still has a lot to offer.

 6. Sergej Milinkovic-Savic

-Sergej Milinkovic-Savic had a great last season for Lazio.
+Sergej Milinkovic-Savic has been great last season for Lazio in recent years.
 He has been at Lazio since 2015, but under Maurizio Sarri, he is playing on a completely different level.
 He can create goals, make assists, and also has defensive awareness.
-Last season, he made 34 interceptions, and 40 clearances and had direct involvement in 22 goals in Serie A.
+He is among the best midfielders in the world right now.

-2. Joshua Kimmich
+3. Joshua Kimmich